jbreckmckye/nortis/blog/README.md

 through.

 The game needed to be something 2D that could be prototyped in a couple of days.
-I settled for a Tetris clone - I figured that would be complex _enough_ to experience what I wanted to experience.
+I settled for a Tetris clone - I figured that would be complex _enough_ to experience what I wanted to.

-## Prototyping in JavaScript
+### Prototyping in JavaScript

 The first step was to build a prototype in a familiar technology.
 This would allow me to nail down the basic design, then the logic could be translated piecemeal into C.